Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Subsidized transportation or remote work stipends.

 Benefits needs can change over time.
 Regularly review your benefits package and gather feedback from employees to ensure it remains relevant and competitive.
+Aim to refresh your offerings once a year.

 LEVERAGE TECHNOLOGY